 The Dysart Petersham, Richmond

 We’ve already told you about this marvellous Richmond restaurant.
-There’s a six-course vegetarian tasting menu to be taken by the entire table for £70; plus vegetarian à la carte.
+There’s a nine-course vegetarian tasting menu to be taken by the entire table for £110 per person.
+An alcohol-free drinks pairing is available for £45 (alongside a boozy £60 version) — a nice touch.
 Expect exquisite ingredients cooked stunningly well.

 The Dysart Petersham, 135 Petersham Road, TW10 7AA